benvaljean/benvaljean.github.io/_posts/2008-08-29-Visual_Basic_Scripts.markdown

 ### What is Visual Basic?

-VB is a third-generation programming language basic on BASIC; written by Microsoft.
+VB is a third-generation programming language based on BASIC; written by Microsoft.
 Its applications inculde scripting for Microsoft Office with the ability to write significant apps that use Excel and Access.
 It can also be used by itself with the [Windows Scripting